 • Explain proper techniques for disposal of contaminated waste generated during dental radiography procedures.

-MODULE IV - OBJECTIVES
+CHAPTER 4 - OBJECTIVES

 • Evaluate the clinical record of the patient’s past radiation exposure.